swaptacular/swpt_ca_scripts/README.md

 nodeinfo/  nodetype.txt  peercert.crt  root-ca.crt  sub-ca.crt  subnet.txt
 ```

-* `nodetype.txt` contains the type your peer's Swaptacular node.
+* `nodetype.txt` indicates the type your peer's node.
-* `peercert.crt.crt` contains the peer certificate that you have signed.
+* `peercert.crt` contains the peer certificate that you signed.
 * `root-ca.crt` contains the self-signed certificate for your peer's
   root-CA.
 * `sub-ca.crt` contains the peer certificate that you peer signed for you.
-* `nodeinfo/` will contain information about your peer's Swaptacular node.
+* `nodeinfo/` contains information about your peer's node.